bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 The *Platform setup tool* handles:
   - The creation of the database tables
-  - The configuration of the Tomcat or WildFly bundle with this database without the need for a fully manual configuration
+  - The configuration of the Tomcat bundle with this database without the need for a fully manual configuration
   - The management of Bonita Platform configuration (stored in the database)
   - The management of licenses (also stored in the database)

-It is located in both [Tomcat](tomcat-bundle.md) and [WildFly](wildfly-bundle.md) bundles.
+It is located in the [Tomcat bundle](tomcat-bundle.md).
 You can find the tool in the `setup` folder.

 ### Structure